 - To allocate a specific amount of memory per client connection for internal sort operations and hash tables used in writing data into temporary disk files.

 - The default value of work memory in 9.3 and the older version is 1 megabyte (1 MB) from 9.4, and the later default value of work memory is 4 megabytes (4 MB).

 Maintenance Work Memory

-- We need to specify the maximum amount of memory for database maintenance operations such as VACUUM, ANALYZE, ALTER TABLE, CREATE INDEX, and ADD FOREIGN KEY, etc.
+- We need to specify the maximum amount of memory for database maintenance operations such as VACUUM, ANALYZE, ALTER TABLE, CREATE INDEX, ADD FOREIGN KEY, etc.

 2. Background Processes

 Below are the background processes of PostgreSQL.
 Each process has its individual features and PostgreSQL internals.
 Each process details will be described as follows: